 In addition, differential calculus, statistics, and intermediate macro- and microeconomic theory constitute a minimum background for advanced study in agricultural economics.
-In certain cases, a part of this work can be taken after admission but will not count towards a graduate degree.
+In certain cases, a part of this work can be taken after admission but will not count towards a graduate degree

 Acceptance by an adviser in the department is not required prior to admission to the departmental graduate program.
 GRE test scores are required for admission to the program.
-GRE test scores are required for admission to the program.